developerslearnit/dotnet-fullstack-developer-project-question/README.md

 ### Backend
 - Use ASP.NET Core for the backend.
+- Adhere to N-Tier Architecture for better code organization.
 - Implement a relational database to store task data (e.g., SQL Server, MySQL, or SQLite).
 - Include appropriate database relationships to handle tasks, users, and task assignments.
 - Implement CRUD operations for tasks.